andytudhope/thebluebook/source/tangled-bank/index.md

 “And if natural science, in pursuit of the ideal of determinism since Newton, has finally arrived at the stage of the fundamental “perhaps” of the statistical character of natural laws … then should there not be enough room for all those oddities that ultimately rob the distinction between “physics” and “psyche” of all its meaning…?” — Wolfgang Pauli

+“This demands an uncompromisingly toughminded creative will to build a new civilisation.
+And no civilisation worth the name will emerge without the payment of disciplined and rigorous attention to detail.” — Njabulo S. Ndebele

 “Instead of an intellectual search, there was suddenly a very deep gut feeling that something was different.
 It occurred when looking at Earth and seeing this blue-and-white planet floating there, and knowing it was orbiting the Sun, seeing that Sun, seeing it set in the background of the very deep black and velvety cosmos, seeing – rather, knowing for sure – that there was a purposefullness of flow, of energy, of time, of space in the cosmos – that it was beyond man’s rational ability to understand, that suddenly there was a nonrational way of understanding that had been beyond my previous experience.
 There seems to be more to the universe than random, chaotic, purposeless movement of a collection of molecular particles.
 On the return trip home, gazing through 240,000 miles of space toward the stars and the planet from which I had come, I suddenly experienced the universe as intelligent, loving, harmonious.” — Edgar Mitchell